MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux-fulldisk-boot-error.md

 3. Remove any files that can be identified as unnecessary, such as old logs, forgotten backups, and similar files.

-4. Once a suitable amount of space is cleared, target around 10% free disk, reboot the system.
+4. Once a suitable amount of space is cleared, target around 10% free disk, and reboot the system.

 ### <a id="resolution2"></a> Resolution 2: Expand OS filesystem